What is Computer Vision? Applications and How It Works

 CNNs can automatically learn image features (such as color, shape, texture, depth) from vast training datasets, enabling computers to recognize complex patterns and classify objects with high accuracy.
 Thanks to deep learning, computer vision systems become increasingly intelligent and precise as they process more data over time.

-Importantly, computer vision models require extensive training with large-scale data to achieve high performance.
+Training Requirements: Computer vision models require extensive training with large-scale data to achieve high performance.
 For example, to teach a machine to recognize images of a specific animal species, thousands or even millions of sample images with various breeds, sizes, colors, and contexts may be provided.

 This specialized training process usually takes place on powerful data centers or cloud computing platforms using GPUs and AI accelerators to efficiently handle massive computational loads.
 Once fully trained, the computer vision model possesses the knowledge needed to accurately recognize and analyze new real-world visual data.